Updated May 22, 2023

-- Log files record all the relevant information and events that occur in a computing system.
-They are vital for any computing system as they throw light on all the changes that have occurred in a system or an environment.
-This helps the users analyze and understand the situation, and if there is a problem, it can be used to backtrack to the root cause.
-When dealing with scalable systems, it is always required to have a protocol for log management.
+- Log files record all the relevant information and events in a computing system.
+They are vital for any computing system as they illuminate all the changes in a design or an environment.
+This functionality helps users analyze and understand the situation, and in case of issues, it enables them to backtrack to the root cause.
+When working with scalable systems, it is crucial to establish a log management protocol.

-- Fluentd is an open-source big data tool used to parse, analyze and store data.
-It is developed by Treasure data and is a part of the CNCF (Cloud Native Computing Foundation).
-It is completely developed in CRuby.
+- Fluentd is an open-source big data tool to parse, analyze and store data.
+Treasure Data develop it and is part of the CNCF (Cloud Native Computing Foundation).
+It is completely designed in CRuby.

-- Logstash is an open-source tool used to parse, analyze and store data to the Elasticsearch engine.
+- Logstash is an open-source tool to parse, analyze and store data in the Elasticsearch engine.
 The L in ELK stack stands for Logstash.
 It is developed in JRuby.
-It is very flexible with the inputs; it has over 50 plugins to connect to various databases, systems, platforms to collect data.
+It is very flexible with the inputs; it has over 50 plugins to connect to various databases, systems, and platforms to collect data.